Joe T. Ford

-Joe T. Ford is a former Chief Executive Officer and co-founder of Alltel, a global communications company.
+Joe Thomas Ford (born June 24, 1937) is a former chief executive officer and co-founder of Alltel, a global communications company.

-Joe T. Ford graduated from the University of Arkansas in 1959 with a Bachelor of Science in Business Administration.
-While attending Arkansas, he was a member of the Pi Kappa Alpha Fraternity.
+Ford was born in Conway, Arkansas, on June 24, 1937.
+He graduated from the University of Arkansas in 1959 with a Bachelor of Science in Business Administration.
+While attending Arkansas, he was a member of the Pi Kappa Alpha fraternity.

 Ford went to work for Allied Telephone Company upon his graduation from college.
 Allied subsequently merged with Mid-Continent Telephone Corporation in 1983.
 The name of the newly expanded corporation was changed to Alltel, and Mr. Ford became its first President.
-Ford was promoted to CEO in 1987, and eventually became Chairman of the Board in 1991.
+Ford was promoted to CEO in 1987, and eventually became chairman of the board in 1991.

 Under his leadership, Allied (now Alltel) grew from a predominantly rural Arkansas-based land line telephone company to a telecommunications giant with over 15 million customers and $10 billion in annual revenue.

-Ford is the Vice Chairman of Augusta National Golf Club, and a co-founder of Westrock Coffee Company.
+Ford is the vice chairman of Augusta National Golf Club, and a co-founder of Westrock Coffee Company.